SouthAsiaSourceAug 8, 2022

 USTR Katherine Tai is set to visit India on a two-day visit from November 22 for talks with Commerce Minister Piyush Goyal, particularly to reconvene the Trade Policy Forum dialogues after a four year gap.
 The US-India trade talks are the Biden administration’s first serious stab at remedying trade tensions.

-Ridhika’s expertise is in public diplomacy, trade negotiations, government relations, foreign policy and economic diplomacy between India – USA, India – UK and India – France.
-For the past 7 years, Ridhika has been working extensively on India-USA bilateral trade and investment matters.
-She has worked closely with the administration and industry in India to ensure their USA, UK & France agendas are aligned well with their counterparts in the 3 countries.
+Batra’s expertise is in public diplomacy, trade negotiations, government relations, foreign policy and economic diplomacy between India-USA, India-UK and India-France.
+For the past 7 years, Batra has been working extensively on India-USA bilateral trade and investment matters.
+She has worked closely with the administration and industry in India to ensure their USA, UK, and France agendas are aligned well with their counterparts in the 3 countries.